Sydney Bard

-Sydney Marie Bard (born January 15, 2001) is an American professional ice hockey defenceman for the Vancouver Goldeneyes of the Professional Women's Hockey League (PWHL).
-She previously played for the Boston Fleet of the PWHL.
+Sydney Marie Bard (born January 15, 2001) is an American professional ice hockey defenceman for PWHL Detroit in the Professional Women's Hockey League (PWHL).
+She previously played for the Vancouver Goldeneyes and the Boston Fleet of the PWHL.
 She played college ice hockey at Colgate.

 Early life

 Bard attended New Hartford High School in New Hartford, New York, where she played field hockey, golf and lacrosse.
 At 15 years old she moved to Rochester, New York, to play hockey at Selects Academy.
 She won two state championships and was twice named Most Valuable Player while playing as a forward.
 She then played hockey for the Toronto Jr. Aeros of the Provincial Women's Hockey League during her senior year.

 Playing career

 College

 Bard began her collegiate hockey career with the Colgate Raiders during the 2019–20 season.
 During her freshman year, she recorded three goals and 13 assists in 38 games.
 She led all ECAC rookie defenseman with 16 points.
 Following the season she was named to the ECAC All-Rookie team.
 During the 2020–21 season in her sophomore year, she recorded one goal and seven assists in 23 games, in a season that was shortened due to the COVID-19 pandemic.

 During the 2021–22 season, in her junior year, she recorded four goals and 23 assists in 39 games.
-She led led all ECAC defenders in points and assists.
+She led all ECAC defenders in points and assists.
 Following the season she was named to the All-ECAC third team.
 During the 2022–23 season, in her senior year, she recorded three goals and 30 assists in 40 games.
 Following the season she was named to the All-ECAC first team.
 During the 2023–24 season, as a graduate student, she recorded two goals and 26 assists in 40 games.
 On January 20, 2024, she recorded her 100th career point.

-Bard finished her collegiate career as Syracuse's all-time leader in points by a defenseman with 112.
+Bard finished her collegiate career as Colgate’s all-time leader in points by a defenseman with 112.